Companies that use WorkMagic

 Analyzed and validated by Henley Wing Chiu

-WorkMagic We detected 11 companies using WorkMagic, 2 companies that churned, and 1 customers with upcoming renewal in the next 3 months.
-The most common industry is Retail (22%) and the most common company size is 11-50 employees (40%).
+WorkMagic We detected 12 companies using WorkMagic and 2 companies that churned.
+The most common industry is Manufacturing (18%) and the most common company size is 11-50 employees (50%).
 We find new customers by detecting JavaScript snippets or configurations on customer websites.
 Note: We can't detect companies using WorkMagic in server-side only implementations or headless storefronts (edge cases)

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login